May 2019 and November 2019

-The two-day advanced leadership program is taking place on May 9-10, 2018, at the Rideau Club in Ottawa, and it is intended for women in leadership roles and executives.
+The next two-day advanced leadership program, Thinking Like a Futurist (TLF), is taking place in November of 2019, at the Rideau Club in Ottawa, and it is intended for those in leadership roles and executives.

 Who should participate in this leadership program?